fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

       - **Description**
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_request``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of missing parameters, invalid parameters or request malformed. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer cannot fulfill the request because of missing parameters, invalid parameters or request malformed. (:rfc:`6749#section-5.2`).
     * - *400 Bad Request* [REQUIRED]
       - ``invalid_scope``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because the requested scope is invalid or unknown. (:rfc:`6749#section-5.2`).
+      - The Credential Issuer cannot fulfill the request because the requested scope is invalid or unknown. (:rfc:`6749#section-5.2`).
     * - *401 Unauthorized* [REQUIRED]
       - ``invalid_client``
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of Client Authentication failed (for example in case of unknown client, no parameters Client Authentication included, or unsupported authentication method). (:rfc:`6749#section-5.2`).
+      - The Credential Issuer cannot fulfill the request because of Client Authentication failed (for example in case of unknown client, no parameters Client Authentication included, or unsupported authentication method). (:rfc:`6749#section-5.2`).
     * - *405 Method not allowed* [OPTIONAL]
       - `-`
-      - The PID/(Q)EAA Issuer cannot fulfill the request because POST method was not used in the request. (:rfc:`9126#section-2.3`).
+      - The Credential Issuer cannot fulfill the request because POST method was not used in the request. (:rfc:`9126#section-2.3`).
     * - *413 Payload Too Large* [OPTIONAL]
       - `-`
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of the size of the request is higher than permitted limit.(:rfc:`9126#section-2.3`).
+      - The Credential Issuer cannot fulfill the request because of the size of the request is higher than permitted limit.(:rfc:`9126#section-2.3`).
     * - *429 Too Many Requests* [OPTIONAL]
       - `-`
-      - The PID/(Q)EAA Issuer cannot fulfill the request because of the numbers requests received is higher than permitted limit.(:rfc:`9126#section-2.3`).
+      - The Credential Issuer cannot fulfill the request because of the numbers requests received is higher than permitted limit.(:rfc:`9126#section-2.3`).
     * - *500 Internal Server Error* [REQUIRED]
       - ``server_error``
-      - The PID/(Q)EAA Issuer encountered an internal problem. (:rfc:`6749#section-4.1.2.1`).
+      - The Credential Issuer encountered an internal problem. (:rfc:`6749#section-4.1.2.1`).
     * - *503 Service Unavailable* [REQUIRED]
       - ``temporarily_unavailable``
-      - The PID/(Q)EAA Issuer is temporary unavailable. (:rfc:`6749#section-4.1.2.1`).
+      - The Credential Issuer is temporary unavailable. (:rfc:`6749#section-4.1.2.1`).
     * - *504 Gateway Timeout* [OPTIONAL]
       - `-`
-      - The PID/(Q)EAA Issuer cannot fulfill the request within the defined time interval.
+      - The Credential Issuer cannot fulfill the request within the defined time interval.

 Authorization endpoint
 ----------------------

-The authorization endpoint is used to interact with the PID/(Q)EAA Issuer and obtain an authorization grant.
+The authorization endpoint is used to interact with the Credential Issuer and obtain an authorization grant.
 The authorization server MUST first verify the identity of the User that own the credential.